Seal of the United States Department of Homeland Security: History

 The seal is symbolic of the Department's mission – to prevent attacks and protect Americans – on the land, in the sea and in the air.
 In the center of the seal, a graphically styled white American eagle appears in a circular blue field.
 The eagle's outstretched wings break through an inner red ring into an outer white ring that contains the words "U.S. DEPARTMENT OF" in the top half and "HOMELAND SECURITY" in the bottom half in a circular placement.

 The eagle's wings break through the inner circle into the outer ring to suggest that the Department of Homeland Security will break through traditional bureaucracy and perform government functions differently.
 In the tradition of the Great Seal of the United States, the eagle's talon on the left holds an olive branch with 13 leaves and 13 seeds while the eagle's talon on the right grasps 13 arrows.

 Centered on the eagle's breast is a shield divided into three sections containing elements that represent the American homeland – air, land, and sea.
 The top element, a dark blue sky, contains 22 stars representing the original 22 entities that have come together to form the department.
 The left shield element contains white mountains behind a green plain underneath a light blue sky.
 The right shield element contains four wave shapes representing the oceans alternating light and dark blue separated by white lines.

 The seal is prominently featured on the organizational flag of the U.S. Department of Homeland Security, which consists of the seal on a rectangular blue background of Pantone #2955C.
+In September 2026, the Department announced changes to the seal, with the eagle facing the arrows displayed on the seal, rather than the olive branch.
+Secretary Markwayne Mullin stated this change would be made because the Department is "at war every single day."